 Gas Insert vs Gas Logs | The Purpose

-With either design, you’re encouraged to let a professional handle the installation to ensure that everything is property vented and ready for use.
+With either design, you’re encouraged to let a professional handle the installation to ensure that everything is properly vented and ready for use.

 Propane is an Option